 Chiringuito is a beach-style rooftop bar overlooking Bethnal Green station, which arguably sounds like the worst vacation ever but in practice is kind of great.
 So great, in fact, that we once spent several hours here in the middle of a rare London heatwave and drank so many mezcal cocktails that we wound up doing karaoke at a local pub.
 If the drinks are good enough to have you performing a rousing rendition of The Winner Takes It All by 10pm, you know you’re onto a good thing.
 But if you’re looking to keep things casual, know that you can also hit this place up for small plates and a round of margaritas in the sunshine on a Sunday afternoon.

 Admission time: the food at Double Standard is bang average.
-Luckily, you’re not here for nibbles are you?
+Luckily, you’re not here for fried cauliflower bites are you?
 No, you’re here for cocktails and that’s something this place does really, really well.
 On the ground floor of modern acid-dream hotel The Standard, London, this bar and terrace is all about classic cocktails and not-so-classic slushy Aperol spritzes.
 Hello hangover.
-It’s a bright and colourful 70s-inspired space that’s just as perfect for after-work drinks with the team as for a first date.
+It’s a bright and colourful '70s-inspired space that’s just as perfect for after-work drinks with the team as for a first date.
 If you’re looking for something a bit more special, it’s also worth noting that there’s a cocktail lounge on the hotel’s roof terrace, with spectacular views across London and spicy margaritas.

 If you’re looking to have a good time in Battersea, you go to Northcote Records.
 This live music venue and energetic bar is all about strong cocktails, loud music, and lapping up those sacred moments of London sunshine.
 Packed with picnic benches and parasols, the big pavement beer garden has the feeling of a proper street party.
-You know, the kind you walk past and think, mojito?
+You know, the kind you walk past and think, 'mojito?'.
 It also serves lageritas, involving half a lager with a frozen margarita, and 10/10 passionfruit daiquiris.

 Are you even a Londoner if you’ve never been to a friend’s cousin’s birthday party at Pergola?
 Yes, undoubtedly you’ve probably been to this huge outdoor booze palace at some point to celebrate someone, drink something, and stare in the bathroom mirror wondering quite how you managed to get this pissed by 4pm.
-The cynics amongst us might dismiss this sprawling foliage-packed bar as a little basic, but realistically you can’t beat its particular brand of feel-good vacation hype for a big group hang.
-The £6 frosé slushies don’t hurt either.
+The cynics among us might dismiss this sprawling foliage-packed bar as a little basic, but realistically you can’t beat its particular brand of feel-good vacation hype for a big group hang.
+The frosé slushies don’t hurt either.

 The Prince is Pergola’s little brother.
 A huge converted pub-cum-giant drinking hall, this place is perfect for important business like drinking jugs of Pimm’s on a weeknight and contemplating whether this is where The Famous Five would have gone for their 18th birthday.
 A no-brainer for affordable celebrations, catch-ups over caipirinhas, or a West London sesh, The Prince is probably one to skip if you’re looking for an intimate date night drink.

-Cahoots is a 1940s inspired bar in Soho and it’s very committed to the theme.
+Cahoots is a 1940s-inspired bar in Soho and it’s very committed to the theme.
 Yes, it’s a little corny but when it comes to needing an alfresco cocktail in Soho that doesn’t taste like the tears of Pat Butcher, it’s a useful place to know about.
 The outdoor seating behind Carnaby Street isn’t as much of a D-Day extravaganza as indoors, so what you’re left with is nice vintage chairs, top liquor-heavy cocktails, and an upbeat atmosphere.
 Our personal favourite is the smoky Off The Rails number.